 Kubernetes role-based access control (RBAC) is enabled by default.
 See Using RBAC Authorization for details.

 You can persist data in DigitalOcean Kubernetes clusters to block storage volumes using the DigitalOcean CSI plugin.
 (See the feature overview page to learn which block storage volume features are available on DigitalOcean Kubernetes.)
 We recommend against using HostPath volumes because nodes are frequently replaced and all data stored on the nodes will be lost.

 You can also persist data to DigitalOcean object storage by using the Spaces API to interact with Spaces from within your application.

-Clusters are part of a VPC which operates like private networking, meaning network communication is private within the cluster.
-Cluster logs are rotated when they reach 10 MB in size and the last 2 copies are retained in addition to the current active log.
+Cluster logs are rotated when they reach 10 MB in size.
+The last 2 copies are retained in addition to the current active log.

 Clusters are automatically tagged with